KiteBoarder/ThriftByExample/README.md

 <br/>
 This tutorial is divided into two parts.
 The first part is to clone this repo, compile and run the examnple.
 The 2nd part is starting from scratch.

-# Part1: Clone this repo and run the example (easy way).
+# Part1: Clone this repo and run the example (easy way)
 Install thrift locally.
 On mac:
 ```
 brew install thrift